-A passionate group of high school and college students dedicated to breaking the barriers holding women and minorities back
+A passionate group of students dedicated to breaking the barriers holding women and minorities back

 Senior, River Hill High School